 Chance Tseng advises clients in complex litigation involving automobile product liability issues.

-Chance has taken depositions, drafted dispositive motions and successfully represented clients’ interests at mediations in breach of contract, construction defect, premises liability and product liability cases.
+Chance has successfully first-chaired a bench trial, taken depositions, drafted dispositive motions, represented clients’ interests at mediations, and settled cases in breach of contract, construction defect, premises liability and product liability cases.
 He has defended a fire truck chassis manufacturer from design defect claims and service companies facing liability claims from products including glass and windows, rebar and gunite, plumbing, concrete foundations and fire sprinklers.
 Chance has managed the discovery process through many state courts in California, including propounding and responding to discovery, deposing lay and corporate witnesses and arguing discovery motions.
 He also has experience working in a corporate law department of a major international producer of smartphones, tablets, cybersecurity and Internet of Things software.

 In his free time, Chance enjoys camping, playing violin, bass and guitar, attending concerts and musical festivals, bicycling and motorcycling, and traveling.